 You can think of WebTree as, in effect, lining up the whole student body and asking each student a pair of questions.
 Each question depends on the answer to the one before it.
 The first question is "what class do you most want?"
 The second question is "what do you want if that one is unavailable?"
 Questions like that continue until the student gets one course.
 The program then goes to the next student in line.
 Once each student has one class the process repeats until everyone's WebTree choices have been exhausted.

 How to Use WebTree

-- Enter the Course Reference Numbers (CRN) on the worksheet
+Next, you'll want to enter the Course Reference Numbers (CRN) on the worksheet.

-We have created a sample WebTree (PDF) for a first-year student wanting to take a lab-science and fulfill several other Ways of Knowing requirements.
+Sample WebTree (PDF) Review this sample WebTree for a first-year student wanting to take a lab-science while also fulfilling several other Ways of Knowing requirements.
 Notice how multiple sections of the same class are used, how sections are repeated in different trees, and how courses meeting at the same time are not placed in the same row of a branch, but they can be placed at different levels and different branches.

-Here is a blank worksheet (PDF) that can be used to plot out your courses prior to entering them into WebTree.
+Blank Worksheet (PDF) Use this blank worksheet to plot out your desired courses prior to entering them into WebTree.